NC woman lied to police about 13-year-old son plowing car into laundromat, warrants say

 Police charged her with one count of filing a false report, which is a misdemeanor.

 She left the Wake County jail early Monday morning.
-News13’s sister station CBS 17 attempted to contact her at two addresses provided in arrest records but did not hear from her.
+CBS 17 attempted to contact her at two addresses provided in arrest records but did not hear from her.

 Battle’s injuries were not life-threatening, police said.
 She’s scheduled to appear in court August 22.